Banging Toolbox

 1. Length and size: Framing hammers slightly longer than regular ones for more power.

-2. Claw: Framing hammers also have claws that can be used for separating timbers and pulling out tacked nails.
+2. Claw: Framing hammers similarly have claws that can be used for separating timbers and pulling out tacked nails.

 3. Milled face: Because milled face hammers don’t slip easily when they hit a nail.